“Why does my dog’s breath stink so bad?”

 Brush Your Dog’s Teeth

-Brushing your dog’s teeth can help him keep his mouth clean.
+Brushing your dog’s teeth can help him keep his mouth clean and his dog breath smelling nice.
 He may balk at first, but you can help him learn to tolerate dental hygiene if you’re patient and keep up with a regular schedule.
 Training your dogs with treats can help make this process more fun by creating a positive association with dental care.
 Every time your bring out the dental care supplies, they know yummy treats are coming.
 Your dog will learn, over time, that getting his mouth cleaned means he gets yummy treats and a belly rub.
 Orabrush and Lickies are a no-fuss way to get your dog’s tongue cleaned, plus it keeps him occupied while you give him a good brushing or trim his toenails.

 Close the Toilet Lid